HevarKas/BookStore/README.md

-# 📖 # Bookstore
+# 📖 Bookstore

 <a name="about-project"></a>

-**# Bookstore** This is Bookstore Project that you can add books, and remove them when you finish it.
+**Bookstore** is an application where you have the ability to add books and delete them once you've completed reading them.

 ## 🛠 Built With <a name="built-with"></a>